Bustling Beale Street at night

 - Memphis (MEM)

-Music, barbecue and history in the Birthplace of Rock 'n' Roll and Home of the Blues
+Music, barbecue and history in the Home of the Blues and the Birthplace of Rock 'n' Roll

 Memphis, located in the southwestern corner of Tennessee, sits atop a bluff just across the river from Arkansas and a few miles away from the Mississippi state line.
 Like most places in the Mississippi Delta, it's brimming with traditional Southern charm and hospitality.
 Walk into any Memphis attraction (there are many!) and you’ll be greeted as though you were family.

 And then there’s the neon-lit Beale Street, where greats like Louis Armstrong and B.B.
-King got their start.
+King performed and helped create the music style known as Memphis Blues.
 In 1977, the U.S. Congress officially recognized Beale Street as “Home of the Blues.”
 For a quintessential dose of Beale Street, head to Rum Boogie or B.B.
-King’s Blues Club; to experience Memphis like a local, end your evening at The Blue Worm.
-Here, true veterans of the city’s juke joint scene play Fridays and Saturdays late into the night.
+King’s Blues Club.
 Like most attractions that draw folks to Memphis, the Blues reflect the soulfulness and grit that's so deeply rooted in the city’s history.
 Music buffs will also want to visit the Memphis Rock n’ Soul Museum (curated by The Smithsonian Institution), Sun Studio, where Elvis, Jerry Lee Lewis, Carl Perkins and Johnny Cash got their start and Stax Museum of American Soul Music, which sits on the site of the original Stax recording studio where greats like Booker T and the MGs and Otis Redding recorded their music.

 Elvis Presley’s Graceland is the second most visited historic home in America, after the White House.